cfallah2k/BrightPath/SOLUTION_DESIGN.md

 ## 1. SOLUTION OVERVIEW

-**BrightPath** is an innovative, community-driven mobile and web platform designed to accurately track enrollment, retention, and learning outcomes for out-of-school children in Ghana.
+**BrightPath** is an innovative, community-driven mobile and web platform designed to accurately track enrollment, retention, and learning outcomes for out-of-school children in Liberia.
 The solution leverages low-cost technology and community engagement to bridge data gaps and ensure inclusive education tracking.

 ---